ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 Install dependencies
 --------------------

-Sparkle depends on Python 3.9+, swig 3.0, gnuplot, LaTeX and multiple Python packages.
-An easy way to install everything is to use the ``conda`` package manager (https://docs.conda.io/en/latest/miniconda.html).
+Sparkle depends on Python 3.9+, swig 3.0, gnuplot, LaTeX, and multiple Python packages.
+An easy way to install most of what is needed is to use the ``conda`` package manager (https://docs.conda.io/en/latest/miniconda.html).

+.. note:: LaTeX is used to create the reports and the documentation and must be installed manually on the system.
+If you don't plan to use the reports or recreate the documentations, you can skip it.

 You can install the base requirements with